 - Inner access port to opposite vestibule.
 Useful in wet.

 - Can sit up and dress in inner tent.

 - Solid interior is warmer than a mesh inner.

 - Inner-only setup for hot, dry, camps (recommend purchase of mesh inner)

 - You can add a small fly tarp verandah/annex using 2 trekking poles.

-- Fly with groundsheet setup is now available.
+- Fly with bathtub groundsheet (Fast and light" mode) setup is now available.